Skip to Content

 Dose modifications1

 Dose modifications may help manage treatment-related toxicities.
-Adjust the schedule of administration to maintain a 3-week interval between doses.
+Adjust the dose while maintaining a 3-week interval between doses

 aPermanently discontinue in patients who cannot tolerate 4 mg/kg AIBW.